 A great fried chicken sandwich is as delicious and interesting as it is portable and practical.
 And right now, there are a lot of places in Seattle making them - from French wine bars to brand new walk-up windows.
 So, we went all over the city to find the very best ones.
-Here are our five new favorites that you can get right now.
+Here are our seven new favorites that you can get right now.

 “And though she be but little, she is fierce.”
 We’re pretty sure Shakespeare penned this not while writing A Midsummer Night’s Dream, but rather after time-traveling to 2020 and eating the buttermilk-marinated chicken sandwich from L’Oursin’s counter pop-up, Old Scratch.
 The whole thing fits nicely in the palm of your hand, but what it lacks in size, it makes up for in flavor.
 The chicken thigh here is thin but still perfectly juicy, with a breading that reminds us of Italian-seasoned breadcrumbs.
 Between that, bread and butter pickles, and creamy slaw all on a potato roll, it’s an excellent lunch that’s a little lighter, unlike some of the monstrous beasts on this list.